Magnus von Braun: Peenemünde Army Research Center

-Immediately following this Berlin conclave, Magnus flew his brother to have a look at the Saarbrücken caves on August 29, and then on to the town of Nordhausen in the Harz highlands of Thuringia the following day for a personal inspection of the future site of underground missile production.
-The brothers spent three full days at Nordhausen, returning to Peenemünde on September 2.
+Immediately following this Berlin conclave, Magnus flew his brother to have a look at the Saarbrücken caves on 29 August, and then on to the town of Nordhausen in the Harz highlands of Thuringia the following day for a personal inspection of the future site of underground missile production.
+The brothers spent three full days at Nordhausen, returning to Peenemünde on 2 September.
 Although exactly what they did and whom they met with there is unknown, Wernher certainly must have entered the former gypsum mines located just three kilometers away for the first time.
 There, two enormous galleries had been bored into a large densely wooded hill that locals called the Kohnstein.
 Germans had been digging into the Kohnstein's limestone for gypsum since 1917, but in the 1930s these small mining affairs were connected into one big cavity, which the Nazis used to store strategic reserves of fuel, fats and oils.
 The barrels had now been removed, and the subterranean space stood temporarily empty.

-The youthful technical director of Peenemünde was there to plan how to refit this massive underground space for rocket production.
-We know that the first shipment of 107 concentration camp workers from Buchenwald arrived inside the Kohnstein on August 28, one day before the von Braun brothers reached Nordhausen.
-These enslaved laborers were there to expand the tunnel system for missile manufacture.
-Wearing black-on-gray striped uniforms and guarded by grim Nazi SS overseers, they would have been difficult not to notice.
+The director of Peenemünde was there to plan how to refit this massive underground space for rocket production.
+The first shipment of 107 concentration camp workers from Buchenwald arrived inside the Kohnstein on 28 August, before the von Braun brothers reached Nordhausen.
+The laborers were there to expand the tunnel system for missile manufacture.
+Wearing black-on-gray striped uniforms and guarded by grim Nazi SS overseers.

 Initially, prisoners inside the Kohnstein slept underground on stacked bunks as they excavated, and never saw daylight.
 There they endured filth, poor food, damp cave walls, cold temperatures, and choking airborne dust constantly replenished by round-the-clock blasting.
 This last also made sleep for off-shift enslaved workers very difficult.
 Later, an above-ground concentration camp was established called Dora, initially a subcamp of Buchenwald.
 As the makeshift Dora facility rapidly grew—it would eventually top out at 40,000 inmates–the prison was administratively detached from Buchenwald in October 1944 to become the independent "Konzentrationslager Mittelbau-Dora."
 Magnus did not then realize it, but in about a year's time he would be assigned to this subterranean factory space, where he would spend the final nine months of the war managing enslaved Mittelbau-Dora laborers.